Guo Mo: Conflict with Liu Yao

 In 314, Han forces were trying to capture Chang'an.
 Their general, Liu Yao, was repelled, so Liu turnt to Guo Mo in Huai.
 Liu surrounded the city and fought till Guo had very little food left.
 As a compromise, Guo traded his wife and children as hostages in exchange for grain.
 Liu Yao saw this as a sign of submission, but after the exchange, Guo resumed his defence.
 Liu Yao was angered by this and had Guo's wife and children drowned in the Huai River.
 Guo considered abandoning the city as Liu Yao intensified his offence.
-He sent a letter to his neighbouring wuzhu Li Ju, asking if he could come over to his base in Xinzheng.
+He sent a letter to his neighbouring manor lord, Li Ju, asking if he could come over to his base in Xinzheng.
 Li Ju permitted and sent his nephew Guo Song (no family ties to Guo Mo) to escort him.
 However, Song was wary to approach as he did not have enough troops to face Liu Yao.
 Coincidentally, an army led by Liu Kun's general Zhang Zhao (張肇) happened to be returning from Chang'an.
 Li Ju asked Zhang for help, so Zhang sent his Xianbei cavalry to attack Liu Yao.
 The Han soldiers were startled by the reinforcements and retreated without a fight.
 Guo arrived at Xinzheng while Liu Yao fell back to Baoban.